AASSCC · /ɑːsk/ · senior digital support, on retainer. Folkestone, Kent · est. 2013 · replies in hours, not days.

 ask.

 AASSCC is one senior pair of hands across the bits of your business that quietly keep it running.
-Websites, Google Workspace and Microsoft 365, email and DNS, cyber security, and the Apple and Windows machines your team works on.
+AI integration and team training, websites, Google Workspace and Microsoft 365, email and DNS, cyber security, and the Apple and Windows machines your team works on.
 One person, joined up, on retainer.

 AASSCC /ɑːsk/